Sygil-Dev/whoosh-reloaded/docs/source/parsing.rst

     And([Term("content", u"rendering"), Term("content", u"shading")])

-Whoosh includes a powerful, modular parser for user queries in the :mod:` whoosh_reloaded.qparser` module.
+Whoosh includes a powerful, modular parser for user queries in the :mod:` whoosh.qparser` module.
 The default parser implements a query language similar to the one that ships with Lucene.
-However, by changing plugins or using functions such as :func:` whoosh_reloaded.qparser.MultifieldParser`, :func:` whoosh_reloaded.qparser.SimpleParser` or :func:` whoosh_reloaded.qparser.DisMaxParser`, you can change how the parser works, get a simpler parser or change the query language syntax.
+However, by changing plugins or using functions such as :func:` whoosh.qparser.MultifieldParser`, :func:` whoosh.qparser.SimpleParser` or :func:` whoosh.qparser.DisMaxParser`, you can change how the parser works, get a simpler parser or change the query language syntax.